-Whether you’re a mother who wants the best for her children, a hard worker waiting for your promotion, or someone dealing with a personal tragedy such as a job loss, divorce or losing a loved one, we all need hope while we go through these tests of faith.
+Whether you’re a mother who wants the best for her children, a hard worker waiting for your promotion, or someone dealing with a personal tragedy such as a job loss, divorce, or losing a loved one, when we are feeling hopeless, we all need to dig deep through these challenges.

-But hope can only be accessed once we get out of our heads and quit over-rationalizing.
+However, hope can only be accessed once we get out of our heads and quit over-rationalizing.
 We need to be truly convinced that better things are in store for us.
-Even if things may not seem to be going right in our present, we need to believe that there’s a bigger plan that we cannot yet see.
+Even if things may not seem to be going right in the present, we need to believe that there’s a bigger plan that we cannot yet see.

 These 10 steps will inspire you and give you the boost of hope that you need to keep going when you’re feeling hopeless about the future.

 1. Take a Step Back to Regroup and Honor Your Feelings